NYPL/metadata-documentation/dc/url-structure.md

 ### Finding UUIDs for Items

 - On <a href="https://digitalcollections.nypl.org">Digital Collections</a>, find the UUID in the **Identifiers** section at the bottom of an item page
-- In the <a href="https://metadata.nypl.org">Metadata Management System</a>, the UUID can be found immediately below the item's title on any tab for the item
+- In the <a href="https://metadata.nypl.org">Metadata Management System</a>, the UUID can be found immediately below the item's title following the **uuid:** label on any tab for the collection

 ## Capture URLs